III. Contraindications: Absolute

 2. Tomaszewski (2022) Crit Dec Emerg Med 36(7): 32

-XIII.
+XIV.
 Drug Interactions: Agents that increase Methotrexate levels

-1. Antibiotics (hold Methotrexate dose until antibiotic course completed)
+1. Antibiotics (hold Methotrexate dose until Antibiotic course completed)

 1. Sulfa Antibiotics (e.g. Trimethoprim Sulfamethoxazole)